grobinluka/laravel_log_aggregator/README.md

 create database laravel_logs;
 ```

 Configure the database connection settings in the `.env` file.
-Then, run the migrations to create the database schema and the seeds:
+Then, run the migrations to create the database schema and the seeds (this will generate fake data):

 ```bash
 php artisan migrate --seed